 In the midst of all of the transitions in my life – I’ve learned a few things and I’ve grown in different ways.
-By beginning to figure out what I like and what I don’t like.
+As an overall review of my year, and beginning to figure out what I like and what I don’t like.
 I’m also learning what’s best for me and what isn’t.
 I’m hoping that 2017 will continue to be transition as I grow into the person I always knew I would be.

 six things i learned in 2016: